patrykchodur/snake/README.md

 ```

 ## TODOs
-- Fix overlaping when snake goes out of the map
-    - Wrap around map bounds
 - Move items when map resized
 - Don't use the full terminal for playing
     - Add some UI info on the right
 - Add option to restart the game